RoTechnology/CMA/README.md

   function in cma.c file.
 3. After the struct **trace** has been populated properly, call the **printTrace()** function.
 4. Compile and run your code into the board.
-5. Run the cma.py to capture and write the traces into the log file.
+5. Run the **cmaLogger.py** to capture and write the traces into the log file.
-   To do that open the terminal, navigate to the folder where you download the file and launch this command: python cma.py.
+   To do that open the terminal, navigate to the folder where you download the file and launch this command: python **cmaLogger.py**.

    **!
-The default **serial** port in the script is "COM4".
-Please make sure that is the same port on which your board is writing otherwise open cma.py with an editor and modify the port variable into the file !**
+The default serial port in the script is "COM4".
+Please make sure that is the same port on which your board is writing otherwise open cmaLogger.py with an editor and modify the port variable into the file !**

-6. done! your log file is produced into the same folder of cma.py file.
+6. Done!
+The log file is produced into the same folder of **cmaLogger.py** file.